 Prior to sending an Initial Request, the Energy Supplier shall confirm if an electricity RMP is associated to a Green Deal Plan.
 If so, the Electricity Supplier shall comply with the relevant requirements in the Green Deal Arrangements Schedule.

+The Initiating Supplier should issue a separate Initial Request Market Message in relation to each impacted RMP, even in the case of electricity Related Metering Points.
+Where it is identified through this process that the Related Metering Points have been erroneously linked, the Registered Supplier shall correct the Related Metering Point relationship before the Switch Request is initiated to resolve the Erroneous Switch.

 If two or more Energy Suppliers have sent an Initial Request in relation to the same problem under this Section B (referred to as a Dual Initiation), the following actions shall be taken:

 if a Dual Initiation has taken place on the same day - the Gaining Supplier shall be the Initiating Supplier and shall reject the Initial Request from the Losing Supplier (which shall become the Associated Supplier), and within the rejection reason the Gaining Supplier shall state that a Dual Initiation has occurred, and that it will take the role of the Initiating Supplier; or